Barrymoonshine/tic-tac-toe/README.md

 ## Key learning points

-- Factory Functions
+- Factory Functions to create objects
-- The Module Pattern and IIFEs (Immediately Invoked Function Expression).
+- The Module Pattern and IIFEs (Immediately Invoked Function Expression)
 - Closure, private variables and scope
+- Recursion and the minimmax algorithm